 This morning we visit one of the region’s garden highlights, the Clos du Peyronnet.
 Mr and Mrs Derick Waterfield established the Clos du Peyronnet around a Belle Époque Italianate villa on terraces between vertical cliffs and the sea.
 The villa façade has been engulfed by a Wisteria sinensus (Chinese wisteria).
 Oreopanax, catalpa and jacaranda give way to a wet grotto, terraces of heat-loving plants such as hibiscus and solanum, architectural cypresses, and a water garden affording glimpses of the Mediterranean below.

-This afternoon we visit Serre de la Madone, designed in the 1920s by Lawrence Johnston.
-Johnston acclimatised a large variety of exotic species to this inimitable environment.
+This afternoon we visit Serre de la Madone, designed in the 1920s by Lawrence Johnston, who acclimatised a large variety of exotic species to this inimitable environment.
 It is a secluded paradise with double curving steps, fountains, pools, classical statuary, green garden rooms, a Moorish patio and orangeries for tender exotic plants.
 Johnston’s terraces support a bewildering variety of plants from throughout the world.

 We return to Menton where the evening is at leisure.
 (Overnight Menton) B